-his button

-is "sound,"

-ound politiso gorgeous or so glossy

-is forehead.

-ging his tie out; and as ailway in a ound to the "I'm housemaid to-day, you see," she said, somewhat less listlessly than usual, pulling her sleeves down hurriedly.
-"Ione answers the door as a rule.
+'I'm housemaid to-day, you see,' she said, somewhat less listlessly than usual, pulling her sleeves down hurriedly.
+'Ionê answers the door as a rule.
 But the others are gone away.
+You must excuse my appearance.'

+Henley Stokes stammered out something inaudible about her appearance requiring no apology-quite the contrary, quite the contrary-and followed her into the passage, looking intensely sheepish.

+Blackbird, too, had an air as of one caught at some

+awkward moment.

-You must excuse my appearance."
-Henley Stokes stammered out something inaudible about her appearance requiring no apology-quite the contrary-quite the contrary and followed her into the passage, looking intensely sheepish.
-Blackbird, too, had an air as of one caught at some awkward moment.
-"You must let me run out into the laboratory a second," she said, almost blushing in those pallid thin cheeks of hers.
-"I've something to put away out there.
-I...er...I was pottering about with my chemicals."
-"Oh, let me come and help you," the barrister put in, confusedly.
-"You see, I know all the back premises so well, of course.
-I cleared away all that litter there before you were up this morning."
-"Oh, no, you mustn't come," Blackbird cried, waving him back; but the philanthropic young man wouldn't brook being gainsaid.
-He followed her out into the little pantry-for it was really nothing more-and helped her to take off the queer things she was browing.
-It was only casually as he did so that he happened to observe she had been distilling something greenish from a heap of bruised leaves.
-A book of directions lay open on the table at "Hydrocyanic Acid."
-A smell as of laurelwater pervade.
-I the little laboratory.
-But at the moment Healey Stokes hardly heeded these details.
+'You must let me run out into the laboratory a second,' she said, almost blushing in those pallid thin cheeks of hers.
+'I've something to put away out there.
+I-er-I was pottering about with my chemicals.'

+Oh, let me come and help you,' the barrister put in confusedly.
+'You see, I know all the back premises so well, of course.
+I cleared away all that litter there before you were up this morning.'

+'Oh no, you mustn't come,' Blackbird cried, waving him back; but the philanthropic young man wouldn't brook being gainsaid.
+He followed her out into the little pantry-for it was really nothing more-and helped her to take off the queer things she was brewing.

+It was only casually as he did so that he happened to

+observe she had been distilling something greenish from a heap of bruised leaves.
+A book of directions lay open on the table at 'Hydrocyanic Acid.'
+A smell as of laurei-water pervaded the little laboratory.

+But at the moment Henley Stokes hardly heeded these details.
 His mind was too much occupied-so he thought just then-with more important matters.

 They cleared away the mess, strained the water from the bruised leaves, and put the still she had been working with into the corner cupboard.
 Then Blackbird suddenly transformed herself into a drawing-room lady.
-She lossed her great mass of black hair about her face and shoulders, pulled off her pretty apron, replaced her white cuffs, and went back to the front room, followed close by her visitor.
-Then she flung herself, as was her went, into the long wicker chair, and clasped her hands behind her head.
-"You look tired," Henley Stokes ventured to murmur, sympathetically.
-"Yes, tired!" she echoed, closing her eyes; e up this morn.
+She loosed her great mass of black hair about her face and shoulders, pulled off her pretty apron, replaced her white cuffs, and went back to the front-room, followed closely by her visitor.

-Inekbird cried, athropic young be He followed or it was really to take off the

-o that he hapistilling someruised leaves, a the table at as of laurelory.

-Stokes hardly was too much on-with more

-ined the water

-to still she had

-ner cupboard.

-primed herself

-to loosed her

-her face and

-pron, replaced

-to front room,

-ner wont, into ed her hands
+There she flung herself, as was her wont, into the long wicker chair, and clasped her hands behind her head.

-s ventured to
+'You look tired,' Henley Stokes ventured to murmur

-ng her eyes;
+sympathetically.

-"very tired, indeed!" in a voice of utter lassitude.
-"When wasn't I tired, I should like to know?" she added, almost fierce!y.
-"I was born tired, I believe.
-At any rate, I've been tired ever since; as long as I can remember, I've been tired uninterruptedly.
-Dead tired!
-Dog tired.
-It's the epitome of my existence!"
+'Ŷes, tired,'she echoed, closing her eyes, 'very tired indeed,' in a voice of utter lassitude.
+'When wasn't I tired, I should like to know?' she added, almost fiercely.
+'I was born tired, I believe; at any rate, I've been tired ever since-as long as I can remember I've been tired uninterruptedly, dead tired, dog tired!
+It's the epitome of my existence.'

-The young man leaned across toward her.